-Aurora DNS automatically monitors the health of your servers using HTTP, HTTPS or TCP health checks and can determine which servers are available to process DNS responses.
+Automatically monitor the health of your servers using HTTP, HTTPS or TCP health checks and can determine which servers are available to process DNS responses.

 Aurora DNS is spread out geographically over multiple data centers with redundant network paths, insuring top of the line stability and continuity.